Oak Herringbone Dining Table - Custom Handcrafted Pattern

 Combinations

-An oak herringbone table combines particularly beautifully with:
+An oak herringbone table combines particularly well with:

-- Slender metal legs or U-frame — The rich tabletop calls for a modest base that doesn't distract attention.
+- Slim metal legs or — The rich top calls for a modest base that doesn't distract attention.

-- Upholstered chairs in neutral colors — Gray, natural, or olive green look great with warm oak.
+- Upholstered chairs in neutral colors — Grey, natural, or olive green look beautiful with the warm oak.

 - Concrete look or herringbone floor — A true ode to craftsmanship on both the floor and the tabletop.